-To have the most impact, please individualize your comments with your own reasons and experiences, especially focusing on how the proposed fee waiver changes would burden survivors and your agency.
-In particular,
+To have the most impact, your comment submission should be in your own words and based upon your agency’s concerns and interests.
+Please individualize your comments with your own reasons and experiences, especially focusing on how the proposed fee waiver changes would burden survivors and your agency.
+In particular:

 - How will eliminating the means-tested benefit grounds for fee waiver harm the immigrant survivors and families with whom you work?
 How will this change harm your agency?

-Deadline and How to File: Deadline for submission is May 6, 2019
+Deadline and How to File: Deadline for submission is July 5, 2019

 Comments may be submitted via email to the OMB USCIS Desk Officer at firstname.lastname@example.org.
 All submissions received must include in the subject line the government agency name (USCIS), and the OMB Control Number 1615-0116.
 Sample subject line for your email: “USCIS Information Collection Activity, OMB Control Number 1615-0116”.